 The Emergency Medical Technician (EMT) course (HEA 140C, one quarter, 10.75-units) at Lake Tahoe Community College prepares students for a career administering first response treatment in emergency situations.
-Responsibilities include driving an ambulance, removing trapped victims from accident scenes, administering emergency patient care, and recording observation.
+Responsibilities include driving an ambulance, removing trapped victims from accident scenes, administering emergency patient care, and recording observations.
 Clinical experience in an emergency room and ambulance ride-alongs further enhance the learning experience.
 This course is approved by the El Dorado County EMS Agency and is recognized throughout the State of California.
 Successful course completion allows students to take the EMT National Registry Exam.

 • Demonstrate the knowledge and skills necessary to become an Emergency Medical Technician through the National Registry of EMT's and El Dorado County EMS.

 HEA 140C Emergency Medical Technician (EMT) (10.75)

 Current Emergency Medical Responder card (preferred), or current CPR card (either American Heart Association/BLS Healthcare Provider level, or American Red Cross/Professional Rescuer level).
 Barton Education offers the BLS Healthcare Provider level courses several times throughout the year.
 For more information or to request a schedule, please contact Barton Education at (530) 543-5549.

 Students wishing to satisfy HEA-140C’s (EMT) prerequisite through LTCC should register for HEA-106, WLD-107A, or WLD-107B.
 The prerequisite course must be completed PRIOR to registering for HEA-140C.
 Students can also satisfy the HEA-140C’s (EMT) prerequisite through non-LTCC courses by taking a Basic Life Support (BLS) Training for Healthcare and Public Safety course which covers breathing and cardiac emergencies for healthcare providers.